ViktoriiaSher/ES_sample/EmilieScientific/README.md

 ## Contributing

+1. Fork it.
-1. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :)